 Shalimar Garden (1641-42) is located along the old course of River Ravi.
 This Mughal garden is majestic landscape architecture, perfect to the finest detail offering a splendor of oasis amid the hot, dry, and flat plains.
 This garden was put on UNESCO's world heritage list in 1981.
-The upper and lower terraces are typical char-bagh, divided by canals and pools with 410 fountains, with walls in the fountain pavilion bearing niches to house lamps with camphor to create a shimmering light effect mixed with aromatic fusion.
+The upper and lower terrace are typical char-bagh, divided by canals and pools with 410 fountains, with walls in the fountain pavilion bearing niches to house lamps with camphor to create a shimmering light effect mixed with aromatic fusion.

+Ali Mardan Khan Tomb (built 1657) Ali Mardan Khan provided guidance on canal construction, especially in regard to the Shah Nahar canal of Shalimar Gardens.
+Originally, the tomb sat amidst a large garden, but today only the large gateway survives.
+The tomb sits within the confines of a modern-day rail yard.
 Wazir Khan Mosque (1634) is within close vicinity of Delhi Gate, Walled City.
-It was built by Shaikh Ilmud-din Ansari, Viceroy of Punjab under Shah Jahan.
-The mosque's distinguishing architectural feature is the use of minarets at each of its four corners--the first time such a design was employed in Lahore.
+It was built by Shaikh Ilm-ud-din Ansari, Viceroy of Punjab under Shah Jahan.
+The mosque's distinguishing architectural feature is the use of minarets at each of its four corners-the first time such a design was employed in Lahore.
 Much of the mosque is constructed of cut and dressed brick decorated with glazed tile mosaics.